 Yes, and if you have a more precise idea of the time needed for a delivery, you can also write it down.

 It's up to you!
-What seems to work well is the quarter, because you can focus on the temporality of the organization (finance, commercial)
+What seems to work well is the quarter, because you can focus on the temporality of the organization (finance, sales).

-Cut it down!
+Cut it down into smaller deliverables!
 You're probably thinking about your last ERP or CRM project that lasted 18 months.
 We suggest that you break those types of projects down into deliverables that allow you to measure progress and reprioritize what needs to be done.

 Yes, to know what can be done at the macro level.
 This is what Top Management often lacks in order to prioritize.
 Then you can give the person a capacity check at 2 or 3 months, but no more.